drbenmorgan/FalaiseArt/FLArt/Examples/README.md

 --------------------------------

 Example of an input source of events, e.g. from a file, stream or event generator.
+In Falaise/Bayeux, the equivalent is `dpp::input_module`.

 Art can read its own files, but if we want to read from a custom file format we must provide an implementation for this.
 This file shows a minimal implementation of the interface described here:

 - https://cdcvs.fnal.gov/redmine/projects/art/wiki/Writing_your_own_input_sources